antancelin/nextjs-modern-boilerplate/README.md

 ---

-Made with ❤️ and Next.js
+Made with ❤️ and Next.js by [Antoine Ancelin](https://github.com/antancelin)